Abasz/ESPRowingMonitor/docs/settings.md

 ### DEFAULT_CPS_LOGGING_LEVEL

 Sets the default logging level.
-Please note that if log level was set by using opCode this will be overridden by the value that is saved to EEPROM.
+Please note that if the log level was set by using opCode this will be overridden by the value that is saved to EEPROM.

 ```cpp
 enum class ArduinoLogLevel : unsigned char